Anthony-Nolan/Atlas/README.md

 - Set up sensible initial data.
   - In SSMS, open and run the SQL script `<gitRoot>\MiscTestingAndDebuggingResources\MatchingAlgorithm\InitialRefreshData.sql"`.
     - This should take < 1 second to run.
-  - In the Swagger UI, trigger the `/matching-dictionary/recreate-active-version` endpoint.
+  - In the Swagger UI, trigger the `Matching Dictionary > recreate-active-version` endpoint.
     - This can take several minutes to run.
-  - In the Swagger UI, trigger the `/matching-dictionary/trigger-donor-import` endpoint.
+  - In the Swagger UI, trigger the `Data Refresh > trigger-donor-import` endpoint.
     - This should take < 1 minute to run.
-  - In the Swagger UI, trigger the `/matching-dictionary/trigger-donor-hla-update` endpoint.
+  - In the Swagger UI, trigger the `Data Refresh > trigger-donor-hla-update` endpoint.
     - This should take 1-2 minutes to run.
 - Run a search (avoiding NMDP Code lookups).
   - Restart the API project, and use Swagger to POST the JSON in `<gitRoot>\MiscTestingAndDebuggingResources\MatchingAlgorithm\ZeroResultsSearch.json` to the  `/search` endpoint.